Skip to main contentScroll Top

 Getting to Lat Mayom Floating Market

-Basically, there is no public transport leading directly to the market.
-The most direct way is to take a taxi from your hotel.
-It is also possible to take either the overhead metro (BTS) either underground (MRT, partly aerial now too) up to bang Wa, which will bring you closer, but will still require you to finish the journey by taxi.
+There is no public transport that goes directly to the market.
+The most direct route is therefore to take a taxi from your hotel.
+It is also possible to take either the BTS Skytrain or the MRT subway (which is now partially elevated) to Bang Wa station, which will get you closer, but will still require a taxi to complete the journey.

-Alternatively, you can first go to the floating market in Taling Chan, and take a longtail boat from there.
-But having never done it, I couldn't say what the prices were.
+Another option is to first go to the Taling Chan floating market and take a longtail boat from there.
+However, as I've never done this, I couldn't say what the fares are.

 Via longtail boat from Taling Chan floating market.